timescale/docs/migrate/live-migration/live-migration-from-postgres.md

 should be actively monitored to prevent any issues that might result due to lack of space.

-Use the `pgcopydb`'s follow command to create a replication slot:
+Use `pgcopydb`'s follow command to create a replication slot:

 ```sh
 pgcopydb follow \